haiwen/seafile-admin-docs/manual/deploy_pro/using_ldap_pro.md

 ```

-On CentOS 6, you have to move the libnssutil library:
+On some CentOS systems, you may have to move the libnssutil library as well:

 ```
 cd ${SEAFILE_INSTALLATION_DIR}/seafile-server-latest/seafile/lib